vd Brink Home Automations

 By default, the day of the week is in English.

-With this template, it translates the day to a non-English language (like here to Dutch).
+With this template, it translates the day to a non-English language, in this case Dutch.

 Day of the week translated